MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 1. In Viva Sales admin settings, select **Forms**.

-2. Select a record type to which you need to add fields.
+2. Select an entity to which you need to add fields.

 3. In the **Manage fields** section, select **Add fields**.